aritse/workout-tracker/README.md

 ## Business Context

 A consumer will reach their fitness goals quicker when they track their workout progress.
+This app is deployed on [Heroku](https://track-workout.herokuapp.com).

 ![create a new workout](public/ss1.png)
 ![add an exercise](public/ss2.png)